 We have published details of our 5 year housing supply each year since 2007.
 Whether the Council can demonstrate a 5 year supply of ‘deliverable’ housing is important as it affects how planning applications for new housing are determined.

-We have updated the assessment of our 5-year supply of deliverable housing sites to take account of completions and permissions at 31 March 2016 and the proposals contained within the emerging new Local Plan for Bolsover District.
-This update was reported to Planning Committee at its meeting on 12 October 2016.
+We reported the update to our assessment of the 5-year supply of deliverable housing sites to take account of completions and permissions at 31 March 2017 and the proposals contained within the emerging new Local Plan for Bolsover District to Planning Committee at its meeting on 30 August 2017.

-Based on this update, we now have a 5 year supply of deliverable sites.
+Based on this updated assessment, we conclude that we have just under an 8 year supply of deliverable sites for the period 2017/18 to 2021/22.
 Therefore, the saved planning policies within the adopted Bolsover District Local Plan (February 2000) related to the supply of housing can be given more weight in the determination of planning applications.

-To read the 5-year housing supply assessment or to view the detailed schedule of residential sites with planning permission go to:
+To read the 5-year housing supply committee report, assessment or to view the detailed schedule of residential sites within the housing supply go to:

 Neighbourhood Planning Open or Close

 Neighbourhood Planning enables Town and Parish Councils or Neighbourhood Forums to prepare, in partnership with the community they represent, a range of initiatives for planning in their local area.
 These are: